alphauslabs/tmpdocs/docs/iam.md

 ## Permissions
 For the latest permissions, check out [here](https://github.com/mobingi/rbac-permissions).

 Permissions are hierarchical.
 Any user with permissions in the higher hierarchy will have permissions in the lower hierarchy as well.
-Some permissions can have resources filter.
+Some permissions can have resource filters.
 Empty filters mean all resources are allowed.
-Resources filter also follow the same hierarchical structure and only the `Allow` effect is supported at the moment.
+Resource filters also follow the same hierarchical structure as permissions.
+At the moment, only the `Allow` effect is supported.